 Many programs require one to leave the home, family environment or even their state in order to engage in treatment.
 This system prevents families from being involved in the treatment process.
 CRC engages families and loved ones from the moment a patient enters program.
-CRC Institutes clinical foundation for our family programming are the C.R.A.F.T. and Motivation Enhancement Therapy modalities.
+CRC Institutes believes in guiding families on the journey to recreate their lives by providing the support they need.

 Motivational Enhancement Therapy (MET): MET is aimed at helping individuals identify and resolve ambivalence about alcohol and other drug use.
 MET is also called “motivational interviewing,” MET focuses on increasing motivation with the client and on setting small attainable goals.
 This treatment modality usually involves weekly sessions which focus is on encouraging discussion of their substance use and evoking change through motivational therapy, strategies, weekly planning and accountability.
 MET strategies include setting specific and attainable goals, planning for change, and encouraging internal ones own internal motivation.
 Individuals are often encouraged to bring partners or other loved ones to the sessions to help them in their process.
 Our therapist works alongside the individual to monitor positive change, identify negative triggers, and review ones coping and cessation strategies.
 The goal of MET is to resolve ambivalence and help individuals make changes to their substance-use patterns.